shaposhnikoff/my_medium_articles_starred/learning-ansible-with-centos-7-linux-12461043fd02.md

 The output of the /etc/system-release is:

     CentOS version: 7.5.1804

+You can also pass variables as arguments when executing Ansible.
+To do this you can use the -e or — extra-vars argument when executing an ansible playbook.
+An example could be **passing the sudo password** for the **lnxcfg **user** **as in:

+    ansible-playbook -e "ansible_sudo_pass=lnxcfgPassword" playbooks/performYumUpdateRebootServer.yml

 Next is a Playbook to configure Chronyd.
 The Playbook uses the NIST time source for Chronyd as defined in the following /etc/chrony.conf file.
 The NIST time sources are from the following source: [NIST Internet Time Servers](https://tf.nist.gov/tf-cgi/servers.cgi) and are used instead of the CentOS default time server.